 My Research Supervision

-If you have interest to develop expertise in social robotics, please contact me! :D
+If you are interested in developing social robotics and HRI expertise, please contact me! :D